Who's whoTeam and faculty

 I just wrapped up two years of teaching kindergarten in Shanghai, China and it opened my eyes to beautiful experiences, and breathtaking travels around Asia.
 I believe that for a child to learn they must feel safe.
 I lead with the heart and fully intend on creating an environment where children can explore, grow, and thrive.
 In my room your child will always come first.

-After completing my studies, education has always been central to my life and my work.
-In fact, thanks to my specialization as an early years educator, I have always worked with young children of various ages.
+After completing my studies, education has always been central to my life and my job.

 I am a graduate of the International Teacher Education for Primary Schools course in The Netherlands.
 Over the past few years, I have gained valuable teaching experience through my teaching experiences in both international and Dutch schools.
 To teach and work among the different cultures within international schools in London, Como, Amsterdam and The Hague was a very refreshing and, more importantly, a very valuable educational experience.
 I love working in an inquiry-based educational setting and I am especially impressed with the holistic approach the IB has to offer.